 Frequency of antibiotic prescriptions

 A total of 1049 patients were hospitalised in the Department of Medicine and Medical Specialties during the study period.
-Of these, 506 received at least one antibiotic prescription, giving an overall prevalence of 48.2%.
-The emergency medicine, pneumology and dermatology departments had 85%, 77.2% and 60% antibiotic prescriptions respectively.
+Of these, 506 received at least one antibiotic prescription, giving an overall prevalence rate of 48.2%.
+The emergency medicine, pneumology and dermatology departments had 85%, 77.2% and 60% antibiotic prevalence rate respectively.
 Table I shows the frequency of prescriptions by department.

 Sociodemographic characteristics